sebastiansandovalcastro/BigData/evaluation/evaluationUnit1.md

 ### 5. PRINTING THE FIRST FIVE COLUMNS

-We take the first five columns of the data frame "netflixDF" with the *take()* function, converting the result in an array.
+We print the first five columns of the data frame "netflixDF" with the *select()* function.

-	//We take the first 5 columns of the data frame. netflixDF.take(5)
+	//We print the first 5 columns of the data frame. netflixDF.select("Date","Open","High","Low","Close").show(5)

 <div align="center">